-Step Timing (required dates are underlined) Description Recommended Additional Step for Department of Medicine members 1 Mar/Apr Faculty Office sends reminder to Department Heads regarding the commencement of the process.
-2 By April 1st Departments establish Promotion Committee 3 By May 1 st Department Head informs members, in writing, that process is commencing.
+Step Timing (required dates are underlined) Description Recommended Additional Step for Department of Medicine Members 1 Mar/Apr Faculty Office sends reminder to Department Heads regarding the commencement of the process.
+2 By April 1st Departments establish Promotion Committee 3 By May 1st Department Head informs members, in writing, that process is commencing.
 Department members are encouraged to meet with their Division Chair for advice on their readiness for application for promotion 4 By Aug 1st Members inform Head of intent to apply.
-5 Between Aug 1 st and by Sep 1 st Chair of Committee arranges meeting between applicant and Committee to review names of referees and list of students and former students who might be contacted.
-Chair of Committee to contact potential referees by
+5 Between Aug 1 st and by Sep 1st Chair of Committee arranges meeting between applicant and Committee to review names of referees and list of students and former students who might be contacted.
+Chair of Committee to contact potential referees by telephone or e-mail to determine their willingness to participate; write to willing referees to request confidential assessment; and write to random selection of students and former students to request confidential assessment.
+6 By Sep 1st Applicants submit documentation to Committee Chair.
+Applicants are encouraged to meet with their Division Chair to review documentation before submitting to Promotions Committee

-6 By Sep 1st telephone or e-mail to determine their willingness to participate; write to willing referees to request confidential assessment; and write to random selection of students and former students to request confidential assessment.
-Applicants submit documentation to Committee Chair.
-Applicants are encouraged to meet with their Division Chair to review documentation before submitting to Promotions Committee 7 By Sep 15 th List applicants and documentation provided by each applicant made available for review by faculty members in Department (including cross-appointees).
+Step Timing (required dates are underlined) Description Recommended Additional Step for Department of Medicine Members 7 By Sep 15 th List applicants and documentation provided by each applicant made available for review by faculty members in Department (including cross-appointees).
 8 Between Sep 15 th and Oct 30 th Faculty may submit written opinions on each application to Committee.
 Committee reviews promotion file, which includes all letters from referees, students and colleagues, and before arriving at a recommendation, provides applicant with a written summary of any deficiencies that might lead to a negative recommendation.
 Applicant has 10 working days to submit written statement to Committee providing clarification.
-9 By Oct 30 th Committee forms recommendation and submits promotion file to Department Head.
+9 By Oct 30th Committee forms recommendation and submits promotion file to Department Head.
 10 Between Oct 30 th and Dec 15 th Department Head reviews promotion file and, before arriving at a recommendation, provides applicant with a written summary of any deficiencies that might lead to a negative recommendation.
 Applicant has 10 working days to submit written statement to Department Head providing clarification.

-11 By Dec 15 th Dean reviews promotion file and, before arriving at a recommendation, provides applicant with a written summary of any deficiencies that might lead to a negative recommendation.
+Step Timing (required dates are underlined) Description Recommended Additional Step for Department of Medicine Members 11 By Dec 15th Dean reviews promotion file and, before arriving at a recommendation, provides applicant with a written summary of any deficiencies that might lead to a negative recommendation.
 Applicant has 7 working days to submit written statement to Dean providing clarification.
-12 By Feb 15 th Dean forms recommendation and submits promotion file to Provost & VP (Academic).
+12 By Feb 15th Dean forms recommendation and submits promotion file to Provost & VP (Academic).
 13 Between Feb 15 th and by Mar 15th Provost & VP (Academic) forms recommendation on applications for promotion to Assistant Professor and Associate Professor and informs applicants of decision.
 14 Between Feb 15 th and Apr 15 th Provost and VP (Academic) establishes a University Promotions Committee to provide advice to Principal on applications for promotion to Professor.
-15 By Apr 15 th Principal forms recommendation and informs applicants of decision.
+15 By Apr 15th Principal forms recommendation and informs applicants of decision.